 Estimated severance payments, employee relocation expenses and other employee costs relate to severance of terminated employees at closed locations, costs associated with employees transferred to continuing offices and other related costs.
-For the three years ended December 31, 2001, severance expense related to approximately 440, 110 and 30 employees, respectively, that were terminated in connection with the Company's exit plans.
-As of December 31, 2001, the remaining accrual related to approximately 268 employees, including senior management personnel at duplicate corporate headquarters and administrative personnel.
+For the three years ended December 31, 2002, severance expense related to approximately 110, 440 and 110 employees, respectively, that were terminated in connection with the Company's exit plans.
+As of December 31, 2002, the remaining accrual related to 3 employees, including senior management personnel at duplicate corporate headquarters and administrative personnel.

 The Company continues to evaluate and assess the impact of duplicate responsibilities and office locations.
 In connection with the finalization of preliminary plans relating to purchased entities, additions to restructuring reserves within one year of the date of acquisition are treated as additional purchase price; costs incurred resulting from plan revisions made after the first year are charged to operations in the period in which they occur.
+Reductions to restructuring reserves established in connection with purchase business combinations are recorded as a reduction in goodwill.